+Kaş, pronounced (KASH) used to be a fishing village, and is now a relatively popular tourist town on the southern bulge of Turkey's Mediterranean coast two hours' drive southeast of Fethiye and three hours' drive southwest of Antalya.
+Kaş still has charm, part of which comes from its setting with a wall of mountains facing the sparkling Mediterranean nearby.
 Another part of its charm comes from Kaş's unhurried ambience.
-Because it is hours away from the Mediterranean's two major airports (Antalya and Dalaman), it gets fewer visitors than towns that are more quickly accessible.
+Because it’s hours away from the Mediterranean's two major airports (Antalya and Dalaman), it gets fewer visitors than towns that are more quickly accessible.

 The center of Kaş is Republic Square where you’ll find dozens of restaurants, ice cream stands, souvenir shops, and clothing stores.
 Republic Square is usually quiet during the day, with many restaurants closed in preparation for the evening.
 But once sunset begins, the square becomes lively with tourists.
 Evening is the perfect time to visit the popular bar Cafe Barcelona and chat with others and explore the limestoned streets to find souvenirs to bring home.

 Kaş's beaches are small, pebbly and are usually crowded, so visitors in search of a broad, long sand beach drive west to Patara.
 During the summer month of July, you may have the opportunity to see baby turtle hatchlings on Patara beach.
 One of the most popular beaches